 Secondly, even if you don’t get sick, the ACA requires you to have insurance or to pay a fine, which is (as of 2016) currently 2.5% of your income or $695 per adult, whichever is higher.
 You may hope to not get sick and fly under the radar (say, by not paying your income taxes – another bad idea); you probably won’t get away with it, since most schools require proof of coverage for liabilities – especially if you’re a residential student.

 So let’s just call that “Not a reasonable option.”
 One way or another, you’re going to pay.

-Know Your Resources: The Web
+Know Your Healthcare in College Resources: The Web

 CDC.gov – The website for the federal Centers for Disease Control gives citizens vital information about public health concerns, from cancer to Zika.
 Students who are interested in studying abroad will find a lot of valuable facts and advice from the CDC’s page on travel.

 CMS.gov – The Centers for Medicare & Medicaid Services has all that you need to know about qualifying, applying for, and managing Medicare or Medicaid.
 If you want to know if you qualify, here’s your answer.